man who feels pain in front of the leg of cruralgia type

 But what are these causes potentially responsible for cruralgia?

 One of the main causes of damage to the crural (femoral) nerve is herniated disc.
-On the other hand, contrary to the irritation of the sciatic nerve, the lumbar levels concerned are higher in the spine (Remember that the crural nerve originates from the L2 to L4 nerve roots, whereas the sciatic nerve originates from the roots of the L4 and L5 roots in addition to the nerves in the region of the sacrum).
+On the other hand, contrary to the irritation of the sciatic nerve, the lumbar levels involved are higher in the spine.

 • Pregnancy